luismaecker/DeepTrees_fork/README.md

 predict(image_path=["list of image_paths"],  config_path = "config_path")
 ```

 ## Configuration

 This software uses Hydra for configuration management.
 The configuration files are stored in the `config` directory.

+The configuration schema can be found in
+This software uses Hydra for configuration management.
+The configuration files are stored in the `config` directory.

 The confirguration schema can be found in the `config/schema.yaml` file.